FAQ’s for new virtual assistants

 No, you do not – in fact, there are no real “VA Certifications”.
 It’s a marketing ploy.
 If you’d like more details, I’ve written a blog post all about VA Certifications and why you don’t need one.

 do I really need a website when I'm getting started?

 I say yes you do.
 It makes you appear professional and serious about being a VA.

 I recommend starting with something as simple as a 1-Page WordPress website that details who you are, what you do and how to contact you.
-I offer a 1-Page WordPress website specificallly designed for Virtual Assistants and I even help you with writing the content.
-You can find out more at http://bit.ly/2ATjCPB
+You can easily learn how to build a WordPress website in my new Techie VA Training Vault from scratch.

 Should i have a facebook business page?